lbod/delite-tutorial-old/beginner.md

 </template>
 ```
 #####Widget
-So we've added some new properties, which you see is very easy to do, all we need to do now is map those properties in the widget :
+So we've added some new properties, which you see is very easy to do.
+All we need to do now is map those properties in the widget:

 ```js
 define([